TuplexLanguage/site/docs/modules.md

 This way simple modules, test modules, and early prototype modules can simply be put in their own files, and larger modules can be split up across multiple source files in their own directory.

-The source path list by default contains the current directory where the compiler is being run.
+The module paths list by default contains the current directory where the compiler is being run.
-It may be specified using the -sp command line argument, or with the `TUPLEX_PATH` environment variable.
+It may be specified using the -mp command line argument, or with the `TUPLEX_MODULE_PATHS` environment variable.
 (The command line takes precedence over the environment variable.)